Eye care professional: Optometrist

 Optometrists are healthcare professionals with a degree in eye care, specifically.
 In the United States and Canada, they are Doctors of Optometry (O.D.) - this includes optical, medical and some surgical eye care.
 Their training typically includes four years of college followed by four years of eye specific training (Optometry school).
 Some complete an additional 5th year in a specialty area.
 Optometry school is a specialized program - specific to the eyes and related structures.
 Optometrists receive their medical eye training while in Optometry school and during internships (hospitals, private practices, universities, VA's etc.).
 Education is provided by professors, optometrists and physicians.
 Often, Optometry students and Ophthalmology residents will work together to co-manage medical cases.
 O.D.'s are trained and licensed to manage any eye disease (infections, glaucoma, macular degeneration, etc.) and practice medicine for eye related conditions - including topical medications (eye drops) or those taken by mouth including some schedule controlled substances.
 They may also order imaging tests (CT/MRI), remove ocular foreign bodies and perform some laser procedures.
 They are also qualified to perform some surgical procedures.
 Optometrists have the most optical training of any eye care professional and are the only eye care providers with a degree specific to eye care.

-In the United States, Optometrists are considered physicians within their scope of practice and bill medical insurances according to Medicare.
+In the United States, Optometrists in some cases are considered doctors within their scope of practice and bill medical insurances according to Medicare.

 Outside of the United States and Canada, Optometrists typically do not hold a doctorate degree and may be limited in providing surgical treatments.
 However, some countries such as the UK, include a combination of providers where some Optometrists hold postgraduate doctorate degrees and some do not.